TimJKStrickland/timjkstrickland.github.io/_posts/2016-6-10-I-finally-did-it.md

 ---
 layout: post
 title: I Finally Did It
-excerpt: 8 months later and I have a wealth of knowledge and some experience and even better, some confidence
+excerpt: 8 months later and I have a wealth of knowledge and some experience and even better, some confidence.
 ---

 ## Udacity Front End Nanodegree Complete